george661/lucid-mcp-server/README.md

 ### Installing This Fork (with exportImage feature)

 This fork adds the `exportImage` parameter to retrieve diagram PNGs without AI analysis.

-To install:
+> **Note**: Direct `npm install -g george661/lucid-mcp-server` fails due to a dependency script issue during GitHub installs.
+Use the method below instead.

+**To install this fork:**

 ```bash
 # Clone and install from this repository